stefanwalther/awesome-qap/README.md

 - [SenseOps](https://senseops.rocks) - Qlik Sense + DevOps = SenseOps.
 Thoughts on best practices for using Sense in the enterprise.
 - [Butler SOS](https://github.com/mountaindude/butler-sos) - Grafana powered real-time operational dashboards for Qlik Sense enterprise.
+- [Butler CW](https://github.com/mountaindude/butler-cw) - Flexible cache warming for Qlik Sense.
+Apps can be loaded on schedule or with desired frequency into QIX engine on specific servers, with an option to also pre-calculate all objects on all sheets.
+This can dramatically improve the perceived app load times and responsiveness seen by end users.
+- [Qlik Sense app duplicator](https://github.com/mountaindude/sense-template-app-duplicate) - A Node.js microservice is combined with a web frontend and Sense apps tagged as templates in the QMC.
+The result is a tool that allows users to create new Sense apps within seconds, where the apps then also adhere to the coding standards implemented in the template apps.
+Saves time and improves app quality.

 ## .NET SDK